 Another space for discovery and sharing, the Furano market is located near the JR Furano station.
 Local products are sold on the premises: vegetables, seasonal fruits, pastries, ice cream, smoothies, etc. It is at the same time a good meeting point for exchanging know-how.

 Furano, like most places in Hokkaido (check out Niseko here), is a snow powder paradise.
 Furano ski resort is one of the most beautiful ski areas in Japan.
-The slopes are full of snow and made for all level.
+The slopes are full of snow and made for all levels.

-With its 24 slopes, 11 ski lifts and 2 ski areas linked by shuttles, the resort of Furano is a ski lover’s paradise.
+With its 24 slopes, 11 ski lifts, and 2 ski areas linked by shuttles, the resort of Furano is a ski lover’s paradise.

 The ski area is located on the slopes of Furano-Nishidake, between the Tokachi and Yubari mountain ranges.
 Its strengths?
 The great variety of terrains, as well as the different types of slopes, make it possible to satisfy both children and beginners, as well as the pros.